yashpreet-kaur306/yashpreet-kaur306/README.md

 - 💬 Ask me about ... 🐍
 - 📫 How to reach me: ... twitter/ yashpreet_kr
 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
-I know how to code without using chatGPT -->
+I know how a little bit of code without using chatGPT -->